Indonesia expects to receive 20 million tourists by 2019. This is according to Arief Yahya, Indonesian Minister of Tourism.

 20 Million Tourists by 2019

 Indonesia expects to welcome 20 million tourists by 2019.
 This is according to Arief Yahya, Indonesian Minister of Tourism.
-Lombok features prominently in this, as the fastest growing tourism market in the region.
+Lombok features prominently as the fastest growing tourism market in the region.

 The island, considered in the top 5 emerging investment spots in Asia since 2015 by property report, is strategically located near the tourism epicenters, Bali and Komodo Island, and is blessed with spectacular natural beauty.
 Its beaches are considerably less crowded and more pristine and tranquil than those of its neighboring sister, and its volcano Mount Rinjani, the second highest in Indonesia, is considered by many as one of the most beautiful volcanoes on the planet.